joserapa98/tensorkrowch/README.md

-# TeNTorch: Tensor Networks with PyTorch
+# tensorkrowch: Tensor Networks with PyTorch